Scaling limit of the invasion percolation cluster on a regular tree: Bottom-up construction

 \subsection{Right grafting and concatenation}

-\begin{defn} Given a finite plane tree, its {\em rightmost-leaf} is the maximal vertex in the lexicographic order; equivalently, it is the last vertex to be reached by the contour process, and is the rightmost leaf of the sub-tree above the rightmost child of the root. \end{defn}

-\begin{defn} The {\em right-grafting} of a plane tree $S$ on a finite plane tree $T$, denoted $T\oplus S$ is the plane tree resulting from identifying the root of $S$ with the rightmost leaf of $T$.
+\begin{defn} Given a finite plane tree, its \textit{rightmost leaf} is the maximal vertex in the lexicographic order; equivalently, it is the last vertex to be reached by the contour process, and is the rightmost leaf of the subtree above the rightmost child of the root. \end{defn} \begin{defn} The \textit{right-grafting} of a plane tree $S$ on a finite plane tree~$T$, denoted $T\oplus S$, is the plane\vadjust{\goodbreak} tree resulting from identifying the root of $S$ with the rightmost leaf of $T$.
 More precisely, let $v$ be the rightmost leaf of $T$.
-The tree $T \oplus S$ is given by its set of vertices $\{u, vw : u \in T \setminus \{v\}, w \in S\}$. \end{defn}
+The tree $T \oplus S$ is given by its set of vertices $\{u\dvtx u \in T \setminus\{v\} \mbox{ or } u=vw, w \in S\}$. \end{defn}